Sports, culture and leisure activities

 - exercise and activity

 - museums, galleries and heritage attractions

-You may meet outdoors with members of up to four other households at a time for exercise or activity.
+You may meet outdoors with members of one other household, up to a maximum group size of 6, for informal exercise or activity.

 Use your judgement and only take part in an activity if you can do so safely, maintain physical distancing and not put yourself or others at risk.

 Plan in advance and do not take unnecessary risks that may result in the need for medical care or emergency services support.
 You should also consult the safety guidance for each individual activity before taking part.
 This can be found on the sportscotland website.

 When taking part in activity outside, where possible, avoid touching surfaces with your hands, sharing equipment and touching your mouth and face.
 Follow advice on the NHS Inform website about hygiene and wash your hands as soon as you get home.

 Personal training or coaching may take place if it is outdoors and, physical distancing can be maintained. sportscotland has issued guidance for coaches, leaders, personal trainers and instructors which should followed.
 Coaches and personal trainers may work outdoors with groups of up to thirty participants, if there is sufficient space to maintain physical distancing.

 When participating in training or coaching, where possible, avoid touching surfaces and sharing equipment and touching your mouth and face.

 Sports organisations will need to refer to guidance produced by their Scottish Governing Body of Sport and ensure they operate as per the guidance.
 Sports clubs will need to have a named Covid Officer who must complete documented risk assessments and ensure all appropriate mitigations are put in place by the sports organisation before any outdoor activity is undertaken.